Caramantran/road_watcher/README.md

 ## Usage
 1. **Configure the Camera**:
-Update the IP address, username, and password of your Hikvision camera in the main.py file.
+Update the IP address, username, and password of your Hikvision camera in the .env file.

 2. **Start Monitoring**:
 Run the main script to start real-time traffic monitoring and data collection.